scrabbletank/farhome-rules/rulesdoc.md

 #### Intimidating Presence
 *Requires proficiency in intimidation*

-You may use your intimidation roll instead of your conversation roll in conversation checks.
+You may use your intimidation roll instead of your conversation roll in conversation challenges.
 In combat you can spend 5 AP to attempt to intimidate a humanoid creature within 2 tiles of you.
-The target makes a Willpower save against your intimidation check.
+The target makes a Willpower save against your intimidation challenge.
 On failure they are afraid of you for the next minute.

 #### Keeper of Lore
 *Requires proficiency in lore*